-- installed into sleeves to accommodate the net and goal posts and enable efficient court usage and changeover. - easily removable. - securely locked into position with a locking pin so the goal post does not wobble or rotate in the sleeve. - located to ensure compliant court and run-off dimensions are achieved.
+- Installed into sleeves to accommodate the net and goal posts and enable efficient court usage and changeover. - Easily removable. - Securely locked into position with a locking pin so the goal post does not wobble or rotate in the sleeve. - Goal posts must be light weight for safe removal and install. - Tennis net posts are positioned 914mm outside the court sideline